 If you can’t get online you can close your account over the telephone by calling 0345 1200 300 (please make sure you have your account number to hand).
 Call volumes are much higher than usual at the moment and so you may have to wait some time to get through to someone.

 Yes.
-If you’re experiencing short term financial difficulty you don’t have to close your account.
-You have the option to take a break from payments for up to 12 months instead and still retain your right to buy shares at the fixed Option Price.
+If you’re experiencing short term financial difficulty you don’t have to close your account, you can choose to take a break from payments instead and still retain your right to buy shares at the fixed Option Price.
 You’ll have to make these payments up later though and your maturity date will be delayed by one month for each monthly payment you choose to defer.